 Upload or change your government logo (this will appear on the top left of all the public-facing workflows associated with the team

-Add members to your team
+Add Roles to your team for finance and review access.

 While you might think that you should add EVERYONE at your organization to your team, we'd recommend thinking about the team as a place for financial people and managers.
 Add the staff who will need direct access to manage your workflows to each individual workflow directly.
 Adding a user to a team is a good way for a management staff member (Department or Division Head, City Manager, or County Administrator) to be able to see across multiple workflows within a team, without having to receive multiple email notifications or have a dashboard cluttered with lots of processes.